 "Traditional or modern, there is only one cuisine... good cuisine."

 Alain Ducasse also wanted this year’s event to be an opportunity to pay tribute to Paul Bocuse with the participating chefs having the opportunity to include one of Paul Bocuse’s dishes or a dish inspired by him in their menus.

-In Hong Kong & Macau, 12 restaurants are taking part in the campaign and will serve a Good France menu from 18 to 25 March 2018.
+In Hong Kong & Macau, 12 restaurants took part in the campaign and served Good France menu from 18 to 25 March 2018.
 In the video below, their chefs describe what French gastronomy means to them in one word.

 Inspired by his native Brittany, Chef Stéphane Guillas has created for AOC Eat & Drink a menu of typical casual French dishes that customers can enjoy with wines sold at the same price as at Winebeast retail shop.
 With the casual atmosphere, you will find yourself being transported to a charming café somewhere in France.

 To celebrate Goût de France / Good France 2018, Chef Stéphane Guillas proposes a lunch menu featuring delicious casual French regional dishes at HKD98, offering a selection of superb wines from the best French terroirs, enjoy a glass of house wine at HKD48 from our partner winemakers.